xlc-dev/nova/www/src/docs/reference.md

 }
 ```

 HTMLElement represents any HTML element that can be rendered to a string.
-This interface allows for composition of complex HTML structures using both predefined elements and custom implementations.
+This interface allows for composition of complex HTML structures using

----
+both predefined elements and custom implementations.

 #### Associated Functions

+<a id="text"></a>
-### `Text` {#text}
+#### `Text`

 ```go
 func Text(text string) HTMLElement